-Nature is beautiful, but it’s really a lovely deathscape: suffering and the struggle for existence are everywhere, and only the trees die of old age.
+Nature is beautiful, but it’s really a lovely deathscape: the struggle for existence is everywhere, and only the trees die of old age.

 We occasionally see cute young animals, in nests or in shy family foraging.
 The lake is full of fish and turtles, and once in a while a community notice goes out to be on alert, a small alligator has gotten into the lake.
 There are fascinating insects and other small animals everywhere.
 Wildflowers, large and small, bloom around us.
 There is beauty from the tiniest bug to the tallest tree.

 For an ecological explanation of sexual dimorphism, click here.

 As I biologist I’m aware that this is all illusion.
 Viewed analytically, my lovely surroundings are a deathscape.
 The songbirds’ lovely melodies are really screaming avian challenges and warnings to potential competitors.
 The squirrels’ charming game is a challenge for territory, where the loser has a good chance of starving (if he is unlucky) or being killed by a predator (if he is less unlucky).
 The birds of prey we see are hunting the songirds and the squirrels, but they have yet other predators stalking them, from microbes to humans.

 The large trees probably have it made – for the moment – but tree seedlings are chopped beneath the lawnmower or pulled up by the squirrels to chew on the roots, and the saplings struggle against overcrowding in the untended woods and border scrub.
 All of them are exposed to the elements and face countless diseases, and each animal is one broken bone or infection from almost certain death.
 As for all of the nestlings, cubs, and other cute young animals, the odds for them surviving to adulthood are very poor.
 If they are fortunate enough to make it that far, their probability of establishing a defensible territory and raising their own brood is also low.